Women of the Sun: Production

 The original concept for the series, in which the colonisation of Australia would be told through the eyes of Aboriginal women, came from Aboriginal poet, sociologist and educator Hyllus Maris.
 She formed a successful collaboration with Sonia Borg, an award-winning screenwriter, and spent five years working on the script.

 A television series was eventually commissioned by SBS Television, partly because of the efforts of producer Bob Weis, who later recalled his first meeting with the network.

 The series was directed by James Ricketson, David Stevens, Stephen Wallace and Geoffrey Nottage, then some of the top directors in the industry, and shot on location in Victoria.
-While many of the Aboriginal cast members were non-professional actors, the series also featured a number of high-profile television actors and actresses, including William Zappa, Reg Evans, Julia Blake, Roger Oakley, Chris Heywood, Tommy Dysart, Justine Saunders, Graham Rouse, Robin Cuming, Max Phipps, Fiona Spence, Bob Maza and Amanda Muggleton.
+While many of the Aboriginal cast members were non-professional actors, the series also featured a number of high-profile television actors and actresses, including William Zappa, Adam Joseph, Reg Evans, Julia Blake, Roger Oakley, Chris Heywood, Tommy Dysart, Justine Saunders, Graham Rouse, Robin Cuming, Max Phipps, Fiona Spence, Bob Maza and Amanda Muggleton.
 Singer, Yvette Isaacs (Maroochy Barambah) appeared in episode 3.
 Australian Indigenous rights activists Essie Coffey and Wangjuk Marka also made a cameo appearances.

 Yolngu artist Banduk Marika worked as a translator on the series.

 Reception

-The series was aired on SBS Television, and later the Australian Broadcasting Company, during July 1981.
+The series was aired on SBS in Sydney and Melbourne in 1982, and nationally on ABC in 1983.
 Its unique and ground-breaking storytelling challenged conventional Australian history and received almost immediate international and national acclaim following its release.
 Women of the Sun won several awards during the next two years including two Awgies, five Penguin Awards, the United Nations Media Peace Prize and the Banff Grand Prix.

 The series, more importantly, for the first time provided the opportunity to tell the Aboriginal story through the eyes of its women, in their own language, and made available to national audience.
 It also had a significant impact on Aboriginal communities as the series brought up key issues affecting its culture.

 In 2006, series producer Bob Weis interviewed the leading actresses who appeared in each of the four episodes.
 He then discussed with them the impact it had had on their lives, as well as on his own, and the issues facing them and the Aboriginal culture today.
 A feature-length documentary was released based on these interviews titled Women of the Sun: 25 Years Later and which premiered at the Melbourne International Film Festival.

 The series was presented by Macleay Museum at the University of Sydney's Old Geology Lecture Theatre on 25 January 2007, the day before the anniversary of Australian colonization.
 It was accompanied by the final viewing of the Macleay Museum's "Living Water" art exhibition which featured "artistic expressions of Aboriginal identity".